 AT&T streamlining plan options for new customers on Oct.
-25, Mobile Share to be only data optionAlex Wagner - Deputy Managing Editor, News Desk
+25, Mobile Share to be only data optionAlex Wagner - Editorial Director of News and Content

 Just a little over a year after their initial debut, AT&T's Mobile Share plans will soon be the only option for new customers that need data.
 AT&T announced today on Oct.
 25, it will "streamline" its plan options for new subscribers, requiring them to sign up for one of its Mobile Share offerings if they want any texting or data.
 The carrier has told Engadget that it will still offer a $40 plan that only includes 450 minutes for consumers that have no need for messaging or mobile data.